16

 Anyway, with the above list, I tried to keep both performance specs and price in mind when picking which cycles I wanted to include.

-There are plenty of great bikes that didn’t make this list, but I think the above cycles represent the best options the home market has to offer.
+There are plenty of great bikes that didn’t make this list, but I think the above cycles represent the best options the home market has to offer this year.

 Peloton sounds wonderful.
 But I’m really not into being forced to join their $39 program so I can use a bike.
 The BowFlex is out for us because two of us are on the taller side.
 Do you know if the apps on most of the other bikes can be operated on a Smart Tv?
 Also, I always wonder about the financial interests of reviewers and whether or not they are paid to put out a positive review.
 (No offense meant, it is just the way of the world today).I see then Amazon connection.
 Is there more?
 Thanks again for these reviews.